HarunMbaabu/Fast-API-and-Docker-BootCamp/README.md

 * Detailed and easy-to-use developer docs
 * Type hint your code and get free data validation and conversion.
 * Create plugins easily using dependency injection.

+**Docker** is an open source platform for building, deploying, and managing containerized applications.
+It enables developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
+Containers simplify delivery of distributed applications, and have become increasingly popular as organizations shift to cloud-native development and hybrid multicloud environments.

+Developers can create containers without Docker, but the platform makes it easier, simpler, and safer to build, deploy and manage containers.
+Docker is essentially a toolkit that enables developers to build, deploy, run, update, and stop containers using simple commands and work-saving automation through a single API.